Hiiirad/personal-notes/Tech Guide/Kubernetes/README.md

 - `kubectl run --image=IMAGE_NAME POD_NAME`
 - `kubectl run --image=IMAGE_NAME POD_NAME -o yaml --dry-run=client`

+Important: Cross Namespace Communication will be discussed in the DNS section.

 Argument `--dry-run` modes:
 1. None: This was the default option, and it deprecated.
 2. Client: You can use the `--dry-run=client` flag to preview the object that would be sent to your cluster, without really submitting it.